shehjad-dev/Basics-DSA-JS/README.md

 ## To Run & Check

-- Copy code from .js and paste it in index.js.
+- Copy code from .js and paste it inside index.js file.
 - Run the file by typing this command- "node index" in the terminal